 Can Cockatiels Eat Dried Bananas?

 We don’t recommend it.
 Dried fruits really shouldn’t be counted in the fruit category.
 They’re much more like candy – though a healthier type of candy than actual candy.

-On the one hand, dried fruit contains 3.5 times the number of vitamins and minerals than hydrated fruit.
-This fact is because it is missing most of the water content.
+On the one hand, dried fruit contains 3.5 times the number of vitamins and minerals than hydrated fruit because it is missing most of the water content.
 They are also higher in fiber and antioxidants by weight.
 Again, due to the lower level of water.

 However, dried fruits are also very high in sugar.
 They have been concentrated and much of the water content removed.
 This sugar is the last thing that your cockatiel needs.

 A dried banana’s calories almost come exclusively from sugar.